Answers to all your questions about visiting Roatan, staying at Barefoot Cay and diving with Barefoot Divers!

 Q. Are you an environmentally friendly resort?

-A. We strive to take the environment into consideration.
+A. Yes, we are eco-friendly, and have our Go Blue Central America certification as well as our Honduran environmental license.
+We strive to take the environment into consideration.
 All our water is collected rainwater run through a purification system.
 Our kitchen separates waste so that organic matter can be composted.We use organic, environmentally friendly pest control products.
 We support the Roatan Marine Park and participate in regular Bay Island Coastal cleanups.

 A. In this part of the world, anti-litter laws have not yet become part of the culture, so some litter makes its way into the sea and then washes ashore on the cay.
 We keep the cay as clean as possible and make every effort to remove litter.
 We rake the beach and sand twice daily, and groundskeepers walk the beach and grounds often to pick up seaweed and litter that washes ashore.